 [See also: How to write a research project.
 How to write the background, theory, method, analysis and discussion sections.
 How to write the introduction and conclusion.
 How to review the literature and how to structure a research paper.
 How to finish on time and how to reference properly.
 Part of the Craft of Research series.
 Full program here.]

-Near the end of the talk I moved out of the frame and drew a picture, which I’ve redrawn here.
-It refers to an example of what our citation databases like Web of Science and Scopus can help you find and is supposed to correlate roughly with the “sunset”.
-The point is that every article you read (black) will have references (red) in the past, and citations (blue) in the future.
+It can be useful to approach each paper using the entries in citation databases like Web of Science and Scopus as a model.
+Every article you read (black) will have references (red) in the past, and citations (blue) in the future.
 It will also have “related” articles (orange), which may be in the past or the future, and which may or may not cite the article directly.
 When reviewing the literature, you want to try to imagine the articles you read in this way, and you want to have the growing list of core articles with which you are familiar.
 Part of your familiarity with the literature is an awareness of the place of individual books and articles among other books and articles.
+As you proceed with the literature review, consider “color-coding” the papers you find.
+Some will be “black” in the sense that you have actually read them.
+Others will be be blue, red, or orange, in the sense that your awareness of them is still just at the level of whether they cite, are cited by, or related to the papers you have read.

 This gives you a good, intuitive sense of the relevant standards of quality.
 Try to hold your search results to this standard.
 Assess papers on the way they actually present their results, rather than merely on where they’ve been published and how often they’ve been cited.